Midlands Urology was founded by Mr Peter Cooke MB ChB MD FRCS England FRCS Ireland FRCS (Urology).

 He graduated from Birmingham University in 1989 and trained in general and urological surgery all around the West Midlands.
 He has undertaken specialist training in laparoscopic and robotic surgery in Birmingham, London, Edinburgh, Paris, Hamburg and Nashville, USA.

-He was appointed to the Royal Wolverhampton Hospitals NHS Trust in 2003 and over 10 years has striven to develop the urological laparoscopy and robotic team there.
+He was appointed to the Royal Wolverhampton Hospitals NHS Trust in 2003 and over nearly 20 years has striven to develop the urological laparoscopy and robotic team there.
 Since 2009 the service has expanded to perform hundreds of complex laparoscopic or robotic procedures annually, including prostatectomy, nephrectomy, pyeloplasty, cystectomy and partial nephrectomy for small kidney cancers, with audited outcomes comparable to large European and US cancer centres.

 It is the first unit in the Midlands region offering the full range of complex robotic surgery, receiving tertiary referrals from consultant urologist colleagues on a weekly basis from a wide geographical area across the West Midlands, Worcestershire, Staffordshire and Shropshire, and provides team training and expertise to other centres.